petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - Using this setting is much safer than relying on `G4` dwell commands in G-code, as it prevents the tool from plunging into the material before the spindle is at full speed.
 - Time how long it takes for your spindle to reach its typical operating speed and set this value accordingly, adding a small safety margin.
+- Also see `G65P6` which turns off all spindle delays for the next M3, M4 and M5 command.
+Useful for ATCs which use the spindle to lock/unlock the spindle collet nut.
+- The reason for having both a general delay and a door open delay is that the general delay is not needed (nor wanted) if G4 is used for spindle delay in the g-code.

 ---